jmonto55/Leaderboard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

-**Leaderboard** is a web where the user can display scores in a Leadrboard
+**Leaderboard** is a web where the user can display scores in a list and see who is winning.

 ## 🛠 Built With <a name="built-with"></a>